igormiktor/ASM_Playground/README.md

 of the bottom row.
 *  Displays the number of elapsed seconds in hexadecimal form (with leading '0x') on the right side of the bottom row.
+* As it counts, it posts messages to serve as a 20 second hand-washing timer